 “Welcome to Back-to-School Night,” Ms. Sneed said.
 Parents of all shapes and sizes sat hunched in the fourth grade desks.

-“Let’s talk about multiplication facts.”
-The parents squirmed.
+“Now let’s talk about multiplication facts.”
+Now the parents squirmed.

 “Within the first nine weeks of school, I expect all students to be fluent with facts to nine.”
 She heard a low groan issue from the audience.

 “It’s easier than you think.
 Did you know that there are only 36 facts?”
 The parents perked up.
 Ms. Sneed showed a slide with the facts listed.

 “Here’s the process we will use,” Ms. Sneed continued.

 “Are you kidding me?” said a man with glasses.
 “I’ve been working with my son all summer.
 He already knew his facts up to five.
 So he only had ten more facts to learn.
 Why was it so hard?”

 “Most people quiz kids on all facts.
 Instead, you need to focus only on those the child does not yet know.
 Let’s look at some helpful tips.
 First, tackle the nines.”

 “I see,” said the man with the glasses.
 “9 x 7 = 63.
 The 6 is one less than 7.
 And 6 + 3 = 9.”

 “Right.
 This pattern really helps kids with their nines.
 Rhyming helps too.
 For example, 6 x 6 is 36, and 6 x 8 is 48.
 By this time, kids only have three more facts to learn.”

 The parents looked really relieved.
 “I’ll be working with them at school,” said Ms. Sneed, “but I’ll also need your help at home.
 You can use this grid to keep track of the facts your child knows.”